statmike/vertex-ai-mlops/readme.md

 <p align="center">Click <a href="https://youtube.com/playlist?list=PLgxF613RsGoUuEjJJxJW2JYyZ8g1qOUou" target="_blank" rel="noopener noreferrer">here</a> to see current playlist for this repository</p>

 ---
+## Tracking

+To better understand which content is most helpful to users this repository uses tracking pixels in each markdown (.md) and notebook (.ipynb) file.
+No user or location information gets captured as this is set to use a dummy client and session of 1 to protect privacy.
+The only information captured is that the content was rendered/viewed which gives us a daily count of usage.
+Please share any concerns you have with this in [repositories discussion board](https://github.com/statmike/vertex-ai-mlops/discussions) and I am happy to also provide a branch without tracking.

+---
 ## Table of Contents
 - [Considerations](#considerations)
 - [Overview](#overview)